kevpwhite/django-gunicorn-postgres-nginx-tailwind-docker-template/README.md

 cd nginx
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./etc/ssl/private/localhost.key -out ./etc/ssl/certs/localhost.crt

-# Change all the MODULENAME in this file to domain name used so nginx will work correctly.
+# Change all the DOMAINNAME in this file to domain name used so nginx will work correctly.
 This config is designed to be used behind a proxy nginx server.
 sudo nano nginx/nginx.conf

 # Command to build docker production containers